East of the Sun, West of the Moon

-East of the Sun, West of the Moon is the fourth studio album by Norwegian band A-ha, released on 22 October 1990 by Warner Bros.
+East of the Sun, West of the Moon is the fourth studio album by Norwegian synth-pop band A-ha, released on 22 October 1990 by Warner Bros.
 Records.
 Named after a Norwegian fairy tale, the album was something of a departure from the band's earlier radio-friendly sound to a darker, moodier tone.
 It peaked at number one in the band's native Norway and reached top 20 in various European countries and Japan.
 It was co-produced by Ian Stanley, formerly of the band Tears for Fears.